mjpritchard/test-decap-help/content/docs/data-transfer/gridftp-ssh-auth.md

 4\.
 Recursively download the contents of a directory on a remote location to a local destination.

+{{<command user="username" host="hpxfer1">}}
-    $ globus-url-copy -vb -p 4 -fast -cc 4 -cd -r sshftp://username2@gridftp.remotesite.ac.uk/home/users/USERNAME/mydir/ /group_workspaces/jasmin/myworkspace/mydir/
+globus-url-copy -vb -p 4 -fast -cc 4 -cd -r sshftp://username2@gridftp.remotesite.ac.uk/home/users/USERNAME/mydir/ /group_workspaces/jasmin/myworkspace/mydir/
+{{</command>}}

 Where:

-  * `-cc N` requests `N` concurrent transfers (in this case, each with `p=4` parallel streams)
+- `-cc N` requests `N` concurrent transfers (in this case, each with `p=4` parallel streams)
-  * `-cd` requests creation of the destination directory if this does not already exist
+- `-cd` requests creation of the destination directory if this does not already exist
-  * `-r` denotes recursive transfer of directories
+- `-r` denotes recursive transfer of directories
-  * `-sync` and `-sync-level` options can be used to synchronise data between the two locations, where destination files do not exist or differ (by criteria that can be selected) from corresponding source files.
+- `-sync` and `-sync-level` options can be used to synchronise data between the two locations, where destination files do not exist or differ (by criteria that can be selected) from corresponding source files.
 See `-help` option for details.

 ## Upload data (push data from JASMIN to remote server)